-Anybody can start a motorcycle without a key but the only thing is that you need the right knowledge on the process of doing it.
+Anybody can start a motorcycle without a key but the only thing is that you need the right knowledge of its electrical systems.
 The overall technique is quite simple but as you will be dealing with wires, you need to be careful and attentive in the whole process.

-Hotwiring does not involve any key to start the motorcycle, all you need to do is connect some wires properly before hitting the ignition and if done correctly, your motorcycle will start without any key.
+Hotwiring does not involve any key to start the motorcycle, all you need to do is connect some wires properly before hitting the ignition and if done correctly, your motorcycle engine will start without any key.
 This process also can be done for the motorcycles that have the feature of kick start instead of electric start.
 However, since a kickstarter motorcycle is required to spin the engine, a motorcycle engine might not start without a key.

 So, let’s look at the steps of hotwiring –

 7 Steps to Start a Motorcycle Without a Key

 - Get a Speaker Wire

 - Remove the Covering from the Ignition System

 - Insert the Speaker Wire into the Socket/Cap

 - Connect the Other End of the Speaker Wire to the Battery